bobbingwide/tags/README.md

 New bespoke plugin.
 Originally developed to migrate content from Drupal to WordPress.

 ## Changelog
+# 0.6.2
+* Changed: Support PHP 8.1, PHP 8.2 and PHP 8.3 #21
+* Fixed: Unexpected links when updating Results #20
+* Tested: With WordPress 6.4.3
+* Tested: With PHP 8.3
+* Tested: With PHPUnit 9.6

 # 0.6.1
 * Fixed: Unexpected links when updating Results #20
 * Changed: Support PHP 8.1 and PHP 8.2 #19